 Then the objections are rolled out, “life is what makes this planet so special” I counter-object and point to the fact that life existing on this planet doesn’t give it currency in the ‘eyes’ of the universe nor to its ultimate development.
-Theological worldviews are especially rich in this kind of game; “Human beings are the chosen species of God” “The human species have a role to play given by the higher powers” I’ve heard that spiel one too many times not particular to one religion but coming from many of them.
+Theological worldviews are especially rich in this kind of game; “Human beings are the chosen species of God” “They are made in God’s image” “The human species have a role to play given by the higher powers” I’ve heard that spiel one too many times not particular to one religion but coming from many of them.

 They will say everything else in the universe has no destiny simply because it contains no life.
 Lets analyse this, they’ll say a “preordained destiny” cannot be given to a rock but only to living beings or more accurately to human beings since much of these roles include us human beings as the primary actors in these ‘preordained destiny’ narratives.
 So ‘preordained destiny’ is basically teleology, which is that sort of lark about journeying towards an end goal that will complete the destiny of X as an individual or species… blablabla!